ICE investigators used a private utility database covering millions to pursue immigration violations

-The database, CLEAR, includes more than 400 million names, addresses and service records from more than 80 utility companies covering all the staples of modern life, from water, gas and electricity to phone, Internet and cable TV.
+The database, CLEAR, includes more than 400 million names, addresses and service records from more than 80 utility companies covering all the staples of modern life, including water, gas and electricity, and phone, Internet and cable TV.

-CLEAR documents say the database includes billions of records related to people’s employment, housing, credit reports, criminal histories and vehicle registrations from utility companies in all 50 states, Washington D.C., Puerto Rico, Guam and the U.S. Virgin Islands.
+CLEAR documents say the database includes billions of records related to people’s employment, housing, credit reports, criminal histories and vehicle registrations from utility companies in all 50 states, D.C., Puerto Rico, Guam and the U.S. Virgin Islands.
 It is updated daily, meaning even a recent move or new utility sign-up could be reflected in an individual search.

 CLEAR is run by the media and data conglomerate Thomson Reuters, which sells “legal investigation software solution” subscriptions to a broad range of companies and public agencies.
 The company has said in documents that its utility data comes from the credit-reporting giant Equifax.
 Thomson Reuters, based in Toronto, also owns the international news service Reuters as well as other prominent subscription databases, including Westlaw.